lightalchemist/jekyll-now/_posts/2018-5-20-build-apps.md

 ## gcc

-Ask gcc where it is looking for header files
+List locations where gcc is looking for header files
 ```bash
 # For C++
 `gcc -print-prog-name=cc1plus` -v